alpinebuster/as-docs/content/docs/plugin.md

 # Creating a Plugin

-Welcome to the official Blockbench documentation.
+Welcome to the official AS documentation.
 If you want to create a custom plugin, this is the place to start.

 ## Basics

 ### Prerequisites

-To create a Blockbench plugin, you need basic knowledge of Javascript and Git, a working text editor like [VS Code](https://code.visualstudio.com), and of course Blockbench.
+To create a AS plugin, you need basic knowledge of Javascript and Git, a working text editor like [VS Code](https://code.visualstudio.com), and of course AS.

 ### Plugin file structure